nekr0z/linux-on-huawei-matebook-13-2019/README.md

 ## Credits
 Thanks to [Angry Ameba](http://4pda.ru/forum/index.php?showuser=5416449) for kindly supplying the information necessary to make battery protection and Fn-Lock work.

-Eternal gratiude and enormous thanks to [aymanbagabas](https://github.com/aymanbagabas) for all developing Huawei-WMI driver and sharing tons of useful information.
+Eternal gratiude and enormous thanks to [Ayman Bagabas](https://github.com/aymanbagabas) for single-handedly developing Huawei-WMI driver and sharing tons of useful information.